AlexArcPy/python-for-gis-progression-path/README.md

 ## Skills

 ### GIS specific
-At this point, you should be able:
+At this point, you should be able to:
-- to write some simple scripts either using arcpy site-package or `ogr/gdal` libraries;
+- write some simple scripts either using `arcpy` site-package or `ogr/gdal` libraries;
-- to report information about your GIS assets (data format, geometry type, data schema, spatial reference);
+- report information about your GIS assets (data format, geometry type, data schema, spatial reference);
-- to write code for calling ArcGIS GP tools from Python code and inspect the `Result` object returned;
+- write code for calling ArcGIS GP tools from Python code and inspect the `Result` object returned;
-- to perform an operation on multiple datasets in batch mode using `arcpy` listing functions (eg. copy multiple shapefiles into a file geodatabase at once, re-project all  rasters in a folder);
+- perform an operation on multiple datasets in batch mode using `arcpy` listing functions;
-- to read and update attributes & geometry of features using `arcpy.da` cursors;
+- read and update attributes & geometry of features using `arcpy.da` cursors;
-- to create and operate `arcpy.Geometry()` objects (accessing both their properties and methods);
+- create and operate `arcpy.Geometry()` objects (accessing both their properties and methods);
-- to create an ArcGIS toolbox with a script tool executing a Python source file;
+- create an ArcGIS toolbox with a simple script tool executing a Python source file;
-- to report information about map layers (eg. data sources, broken paths, definition queries) within a map document (.mxd) using `arcpy.mapping` module.
+- report information about map layers (eg. data sources, broken paths, definition queries) within an ArcMap map document (.mxd) using `arcpy.mapping` module.
-- create simple custom Python script tools;

 ### Python
 At this point, you should be familiar with: